smalos/nuBuilder4-Code-Library/browse_add_delete_buttons/README.md

 ## Browse Screen: Add Delete Buttons (DRAFT)

-This will add delete buttons in a column of a Browse Screen.
-This allows a user to delete a row directly from the Browse Screen without having to open the Edit Screen first.
+This will show you how to add delete buttons in a column of a Browse Screen which allows a user to delete a row directly from the Browse Screen without having to open the Edit Screen first.

 <p align="left">
   <img src="screenshots/browse_delete_buttons.png">